riscv-software-src/riscv-perf-model/README.md

 [Sparta Modeling
 Framework](https://github.com/sparcians/map/tree/master/sparta).

-Olympia's intent is to provide a basis for RISC-V CPU development enabling the community to build upon Olympia, extending its functionality in areas like branch prediction, prefetching/caching concepts, application profiling, middle-core design, etc.
+Olympia's intent is to provide a starting point for RISC-V CPU performance modeling development enabling the community to build upon Olympia by extending its functionality in areas like branch prediction, prefetching/caching concepts, application profiling, middle-core design, etc.